aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 computer, once you get them running in the secure environment in later steps below.
 This makes it so that "it feels like you are working locally".

-### 3. Install software for a from platform trusted public repositories.
+### 3. Install software from platform trusted public repositories.

 Connections are blocked by default in DSP secure environments, so for these software installations we use the DSP inspecting http proxy, which allows